 Our first example was for a non-normal response model, which required us to use Metropolis sampling and hence run the chains for longer.
-We further illustrate the use of MCMC techniques for random effects models by the 3-level random intercept model for blood pressure of Chapter 23 (Example 23.5).
-Inclusion of error correlation structure is certainly possible in Bayesian analysis, but we prefer the simpler model here to avoid technical discussions of prior distributions on matrices.
-All prior distributions were taken as non-informative using the default values of the MLwiN software: the fixed effects parameters were modelled by uniform priors, and the 2 variances were given inverse gamma priors.
+We further illustrate the use of MCMC techniques for random effects models by the 2-level somatic cell count model of Chapter 21 (starting from Example 21.2).
+All prior distributions were taken as non-informative using the default values of the MLwiN software: the fixed effects parameters were modelled by uniform priors, and the 2 variances were given inverse Gamma priors.
 Details of the estimates obtained using both Gibbs sampling and Metropolis-Hastings sampling are given in Example 24.5 to illustrate the differences between the methods.

 One aspect of MCMC sampling that is really a major advantage of all simulation-based techniques, is the ability to derive posterior distributions and hence, also point and interval estimates for other derived quantities in a model.
-In Fig. 24.5, we consider the variance partition coefficient (VPC) introduced by Goldstein et al (2002b) that we have also referred to informally as the proportion of variance explained at different levels in previous chapters.
-Recall that a VPC in certain models, eg the 2-level random intercept model, can also be interpreted as an ICC (Sections 21.2.1 and 22.2.3).
-In the 3-level model for blood pressure, the VPC for subjects (patients) is the proportion of variance at the patient level, computed by the formula:
+In the figure below, we consider the variance partition coefficient (VPC); this term was introduced by Goldstein et al (2002) as an alternative to the ICC (Section 21.2.1) used generally in this text.
+Recall that the VPC (or ICC) in a 2-level linear mixed model is defined as the proportion of variation present at the cluster level, and computed by the formula:

-$$VPC = \sigma_p^2 / (\sigma_c^2 + \sigma_p^2 + \sigma^2)$$ Eq 24.6
+$$VPC = \sigma_h^2 / (\sigma_h^2 + \sigma^2) = ICC \qquad Eq 24.6$$

-When using REML estimation in previous chapters, we obtained a point estimate for the VPC by simply substituting the point estimates for the variances into such formulae.
+When using REML estimation in Chapter 21, we obtained a point estimate for the VPC by simply substituting the point estimates for the 2 variances in the above formula.
 As MCMC is a simulation-based method, we can go one step further and employ the above formula at each iteration of the chain, thereby producing an entire new chain for the VPC variable.
 Fig. 24.5 shows the diagnostics for the VPC variable based on the Gibbs sampling method in Example 24.5.
-We note that the posterior mean estimate (0.461) is almost identical to the value obtained by directly plugging the variance posterior means into the VPC formula: 35.55/(4.95+35.55+36.46)=0.462.
-We also see that the posterior distribution for this parameter is symmetrical (Note VPC values close to 0 or 1 tend to have a skewed distribution), and we can get a 95% credible interval of (0.388,0.535).
+We see that the posterior mean estimate (0.091) is close to the value obtained by simply plugging the variance posterior means into the VPC formula (0.158/(0.158+1.559)=0.092).
+We also see that the posterior distribution for this parameter is skewed, and can get a 95% credible interval of (0.052, 0.149).